 Remember, everything you put online will stay there forever so please talk to your children about the importance of what they are posting on the internet.
+Once it's said, the web is fed!

 Please make sure you are monitoring your child's online activity at all times.